Nickath/WebTimeSheetCalculator/README.md

 ### Prerequisites

-A host OS containing Oracle Virtual box and Vagrant (compatible versions)
+To run the docker image: A host OS containing Oracle Virtual box and Vagrant (compatible versions) OR a host OS with docker

+To build and run the app: A machine with JDK>= 8, tomcat compatible with your JDK (f.e tomcat 8), maven compatible with the JDK

 ### Build and develop